LightSlateGray/FileSystemWatcher/README.md

   * Provide additional information within the event arguments

 ## Requirements
-* This project is built upon the [.NET Standard 2.0](https://github.com/dotnet/standard/blob/master/docs/versions/netstandard2.0.md), which is the first version of the API to inclue the FileSystemWatcher class.
+* This project is built upon the [.NET Standard 2.0](https://github.com/dotnet/standard/blob/master/docs/versions/netstandard2.0.md), which is the first version of the API to include the FileSystemWatcher class.

 ## License
 This project is licensed under the Apache License 2.0 - see the [LICENSE](./LICENSE) file for details.